MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/remote-debugging.md

 ---
-title: Remote debugging for WebView2 WinUI 2 (UWP) apps with Remote Tools for Microsoft Edge
+title: Remote debugging WebView2 WinUI 2 (UWP) apps with Remote Tools for Microsoft Edge
 description: How to remotely debug WebView2 WinUI 2 (UWP) apps by using Remote Tools for Microsoft Edge.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual
 ms.prod: microsoft-edge
 ms.technology: webview
-ms.date: 02/23/2023
+ms.date: 02/28/2023
 ---
 # Remote debugging WebView2 WinUI 2 (UWP) apps with Remote Tools for Microsoft Edge

-Use `Remote Tools for Microsoft Edge` to enable [Microsoft Edge DevTools](/microsoft-edge/devtools-guide-chromium/landing/) debugging.
+To use [Microsoft Edge DevTools](/microsoft-edge/devtools-guide-chromium/landing/) to debug a desktop WebView2 WinUI 2 (UWP) app, use remote debugging.
+To do this, install [Remote Tools for Microsoft Edge](https://www.microsoft.com/store/productId/9P6CMFV44ZLT), as follows.

+Remote debugging is necessary for this platform because currently, the built-in DevTools in Microsoft Edge can't be launched inside a store-signed WebView2 WinUI 2 (UWP) app.

 <!-- ====================================================================== -->
 ## Debugging desktop WebView2 WinUI 2 (UWP) apps

-To use Microsoft Edge DevTools to debug a desktop WebView2 WinUI 2 (UWP) app, use remote debugging.
-Remote debugging is necessary because currently, the built-in DevTools in Microsoft Edge can't be launched inside a store-signed WebView2 WinUI 2 (UWP) app.

 Attach `Microsoft Edge DevTools` remotely to a WebView2 WinUI 2 (UWP) app as follows: